fabriziotappero/ip-cores/README.md

 A list of all projects is available at this link.

-The Python script opencores_scraper.py is what was used to create this repository.
+The Python script opencores_scraper.py is what was used to download all opencores.org projects locally (in a local folder in your PC). the second script local2github.py is used to upload all the local folder to this github repository.